 - Average size: 15 inches in height

-The dwarf asparagus will grow to approximately 15 inches in height and it is a very good choice for indoor plants due to its diminutive size.
+The dwarf asparagus will grow to approximately 15 inches in height.
+It is an excellent choice for indoor plants due to its diminutive size.

 5. Ming (Asparagus retrofractus)